jrmeier/fast-trade/README.md

 Datapoints are user defined technical indicators.
 You can select a defined [transformer](##Transformer) function to apply the technical analysis.
 They can reference data and calculate the new values to be referenced inside of any of the logics.

+- name:
+  - string, required
+  - description: a string for quick reference of the datapoint
+- transformer:
+  - string, required
+  - description: a string of the transformer function to use
+- args:
+  - list, required
+  - description: a list of arguments to pass to the transformer function
+- freq:
+  - string, optional
+  - description: a string of the frequency to sample the data at, default is the freq in the backtest

 Simple SMA example

 ```python